trias-project/occ-cube-alien/README.md

 │
 ├── references
 │   ├── Europe.png       : Map of Europe
-│   ├── modelling_species.tsv: List of species whos occurrences are queried from GBIF at European level │
+│   ├── modelling_species.tsv: List of species whose occurrences are queried from GBIF at European level │
 ├── data
 │   ├── raw              : Occurrence data as downloaded from GBIF GENERATED